deval-shah/enterprise-search/docs/testing.md

 2. Create a new test file or add to an existing one, following the naming convention `test_*.py`.
 3. Write your test functions, prefixing them with `test_`.
 4. Use fixtures from `conftest.py` as needed.
+5. If necessary, add new test documents to the `data/test_docs` folder.
+6. Update the sample QA pairs in `tests/conftest.py` if required for your new tests.